THE STATE

 Making up for lost consumption, particularly in the services sector, would be difficult, said Mr. Tilford, who described the long-term projections as overly optimistic.
 The report assumes that it is ‘possible to put the economy into deep freeze and for it to jump straight back to life,’ he added.

-The full article of the New York Times is here: Is Britain Undercounting the Human and Economic Toll of Coronavirus?
+The full article from The New York Times is here: Is Britain Undercounting the Human and Economic Toll of Coronavirus?